 To compute the cost of each basket of utility spending, we scoured public records, rate case filings, research studies, and a host of other sources.
 Using them, we were able to capture the most accurate picture to date of how much Dominion and APCO are able to extract from ratepayers beyond the normal provision of electricity.
 They include:

 Here’s a breakdown of each spending item and how we calculated it (with sources highlighted).
 In general, numbers are indexed to 2018 dollar figures based on annual energy bill inflation rates at each utility.
-We do not index spending items like political donations and lobbying costs that are not nominally tied to underlying rising energy bill rates, as well as the cost of the Atlantic Coast Pipeline, which has flat cost projections:
+We do not index spending items like political donations and lobbying costs that are not nominally tied to underlying rising energy bill rates, as well as the cost of the Atlantic Coast Pipeline, which has flat cost projections.

 The “rate freeze” law of 2015 and the grid modernization law of 2018 broke the normal historical precedent of requiring utilities to issue refunds or reduce rates in cases of excess profit.
 These changes cleared the way for Dominion to keep a nearly 14% rate of return in 2017, instead of having to refund profits over the most recently SCC-approved 9.2% rate of return.
 (For APCO, those rates were 11.3% and 9.4%, respectively.)
 We use an average of the SCC’s calculation of excess profits from 2016 and 2017 rates of return, the years immediately following the 2015 law change, indexed to 2018 to calculate excess profits ratepayers are likely to incur in the future.
-Ours is likely a conservative estimate, because investment in generation capacity carries a legally guaranteed return on investment, and SCC filings by these utilities consistently declare a need to build more generation capacity–even though energy usage has flatlined in Virginia according to Governor Northam’s 2018 Energy Plan.
-Therefore, utilities are able to exploit this loophole by funneling profit into generation capacity, which in turn guarantees them additional profit.
+Ours is likely a conservative estimate because investment in generation capacity carries a legally guaranteed return on investment, and SCC filings by these utilities consistently declare a need to build more generation capacity–even though energy usage has flatlined in Virginia according to Governor Northam’s 2018 Energy Plan.
+Therefore, utilities are able to exploit this loophole by funneling profits into generation capacity, which in turn guarantees them additional profit.

 Excessive Executive Compensation

 We benchmarked the total executive compensation packages according to the Securities and Exchange Commission (SEC) filings for the top five executives at Dominion Energy and American Electric Power (APCO’s parent company) to the top five executives at the largest public electric utility (Los Angeles Water and Power Department) and prorated the amount to only account for Virginia’s share of each utility’s revenues.
-This projection calculates the amount ratepayers pay in excess of what it would cost for a municipal-like utility to provide these executive-level services.
+This projection calculates the amount ratepayers pay in excess of what it would cost for a non-profit utility to provide these executive-level services.

 Disclosure of lobbying and influence expenses (such as lobbying personnel costs, lobbyist compensation, communications, entertainment, gifts, and travel expenses) are notoriously unreliable in Virginia due to weak reporting guidelines.
 As the Virginia Public Access Project (VPAP) notes: